 The BME280 is a cheap I2C/ SPI compatible unit capable of displaying temperature, barometric pressure, elevation, & humidity of its environment.
 I find that its a lot more useful than the DHT22 in that it not only requires just four wires to operate, but also doesn’t require a 10KΩ resistor & is less prone to failing.
 Its also a lot smaller that the DHT22 as pictured below & is overall sleeker & has a more professional look.

 The I2C LCD is a truncated version of the traditional LCD in that the six digital pins typically assigned to the Arduino are eliminated in favor of just two analog pins.
 In this project we will assemble an Arduino circuit that displays the current day and time on an I2C LCD screen.
 Use this link to be briefed on assembling the DS3231 RTC as this section focuses on the LCD only.
-Note that multiple I2C units can be used provided the SCL and SDA pins are connected in parallel as depicted in the sketch below.
+Note that multiple I2C units can be used provided you’re using a TCA9548A I2C multiplexer.

 Project AURA stands for the A(utomated) U(nmanned) R(econnaissance) A(irplane), & will be manipulated by the arduino microcontroller without my control.
 Extensive testing will be required as this will be the replacement for Project ROWAN since there are a lot of timing & construction demands ROWAN requires that I’m not able to give.
 Though ROWAN is shelved it does not mean that it will be gone permanently, just for the time being.
 AURA by comparison requires a lot less time & effort being that all I must do is set up the code & conduct testing.
 Be that as it may, check in weekly for updates on this article since I’ll update the date next to the title as new information is provided.